IEP Lunch Debate with H.E. Ambassador Peter Burian

 Ambassador Burian’s speech and the subsequent discussion mainly addressed three aspects of EU-Central Asia relations: the strategic importance of Central Asia for the EU, recent developments and challenges that the region is facing, and elements of the EU’s engagement.

-Regarding the first aspect, the ambassador underlined that the prospect of a new and better developed strategy for Central Asia to be developed by 2019 provides a great opportunity for reflection on the relations between the EU and Central Asia.
 It was noted that the region has a specific strategic importance for the EU in terms of a gateway between Europe and Asia.
 The EU is thereby aware of its commitment to security, stability and sustainable development, but also of the significant potential of a young and growing market for trade and investment.
 Due to the fact that the EU today has a better understanding of the challenges that the countries are facing, it can increasingly become more engaged in the region.
 The current development of Central Asia is influenced by various problems, especially those of weakened economies and increasing inequality, caused by low global prices of oil and natural gas; the increasing presence of ISIS in the north of Afghanistan, with specific risk for the security situation; the growing impact of climate change; and a lack of democratization in some countries.
 The smooth power transition in Uzbekistan was mentioned as a factor which might influence the region’s stability in a positive way, and which could lead to strengthened cooperation with the EU.

 The EU would need to convince Central Asian governments for facilitating dialogue with the civil society, in order to provide more space for freedom of expression, build more open societies and economies, and implement the initiated reforms.
 To that end, the EU has established a well-structured architecture for bilateral and regional dialogue in the past ten years since Germany under its EU Presidency initiated the first EU Strategy for Central Asia.
 The partners see the EU as a balancing power in the region, and as a source of technology and investment, which is considered a necessity for the modernization and diversification of their economies.
 In turn, demanded presence of the EU in the region on behalf of the partners gives the EU certain leverage in shaping transformation processes (rule of law, good governance, and human rights).